tinatae/honeybeegraph/README.md

     }

   ##### D3 Syntax
   ##### D3 is powerful in its ability to visually communicate multiple layers of data in a glance.
-In the code below, each U.S. state in the `cleanData` props is mapped to a Canvas circle object and assigned graph placement with `x` referring to the total number of colonies for each state and `y` referring to the actual percent loss of colonies.
-Circle radius is determined by total number of lost colonies to give a sense of scale for `y`(%).
+In the code below, each U.S. state in the `cleanData` props is mapped to a Canvas circle object and assigned graph placement with `x` referring to the total number of colonies for each state and `y` referring to the percentage of colonies lost.
+Circle radius is `y`'s actual number of colonies lost to give a sense of scale for the percentages (i.e. the visual difference between 10% of 1,000 colonies vs. 10% of 1,000,000 colonies).
  ##### Circle fill color shows if either the number of `added` + `renovated` colonies is less than or equal+ the number of colonies lost.
-The logic is admittedly stark because it is unclear from the study what the exact value of a `added` or `renovated` colony is reconciled against a colony lost; but for simplicity's sake, a single `added` or `renovated` colony measures 1:1 to a colony lost.
+The logic is admittedly stark because it is unclear from the study what the exact value of an `added` or `renovated` colony is reconciled against a colony lost.
+But for simplicity's sake here, a single `added` or `renovated` colony measures 1:1 to a colony lost.

     circles
       .enter()